mwvgroup/pwv_kpno/0.11.0/html/_sources/accessing_data.rst.txt

 Measured PWV Data
 =================

-To retrieve an astropy table of SuomiNet data available on the local machine, use the ``measured_pwv`` function.
+The ``measured_pwv`` function returns an astropy table containing any SuomiNet data available on the local machine.
 Results can be filtered independently by year, month, day, and hour

 .. autofunction:: pwv_kpno.pwv_atm.measured_pwv